OWASP/OpenCRE/scripts/cre_sync/README.md

 To run the web application for development you can run `FLASK_APP=cre.py flask run`

+Alternatively, you can use the dockerfile with
+`docker build -f Dockerfile-dev -t csync . && docker run -it -p 5000:5000 csync`

 To run the web application for production you need gunicorn and you can run from within the cre_sync dir `gunicorn cre:app --log-file=-`